-Have you ever found youself in a creative block?
+Have you ever found yourself in a creative block?

 Looking for some motivation?